mercycorps/DPP-guides/Deidentification/Pseudonymization-instructions.md

 # Pseudonymization
 This is an example of one way to de-identify data in a spreadsheet.
 There are a wide variety of ways to perform deidentification and this example uses a "key code" to remove personally identifiable information (PII) found in direct identifiers and keep it in a separate file.

-We've created a sample data set for this exercise.
-[You can find it in the data folder here](data/Pseudonymization_example.csv).
-These are data were originally created for the Humanitarian Data Centre's' [online tutorial for conducting a disclosure risk assessment](https://centre.humdata.org/learning-path/disclosure-risk-assessment-overview/).
+We've created a sample data set for this exercise, which [you can find it in the data folder here](data/Pseudonymization_example.csv).
+These data were originally created for the Humanitarian Data Centre's [online tutorial for conducting a disclosure risk assessment](https://centre.humdata.org/learning-path/disclosure-risk-assessment-overview/).
 We have added fields containing PII for this exercise.

 ## Step 1 - Identify PII
 Start by identifying PII in the data.
 Ideally, you will have metadata - data or a document that defines your data - to help you understand which fields contain PII.
 In the sample data, there are three columns that contain potential PII: